exercism/v3/languages/csharp/exercises/concept/parameters/.docs/after.md

 ### Stack Allocations

 The rules regarding parameters and their modifiers are sufficiently straightforward that you can take them at face value and understand them at their level of abstraction.
-However, if you are interested in the underlying mechanisms and why these keywords may make a performance difference at least in the case of `struct`s then you could start with this [_Wikipedia article_][calling-conventions], noting that C# uses `stdcall` on x86/64.
+However, if you are interested in the underlying mechanisms and why these keywords may make a performance difference, at least in the case of `struct`s, then you could start with this [_Wikipedia article_][calling-conventions], noting that C# uses `stdcall` on x86/64.

 The essence of the story is that in the case of unmodified parameters the **value** of a variable is copied onto the program's stack to make it available to called routine whereas for `ref`, `out` and `in` parameters a pointer (**reference**) to the memory containing the value is placed on the program's stack and values are assigned to the memory pointed at by the reference.